NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Wine Rack Design and Cellar Storage Tips

 • Humidity: Aim for 50–70% relative humidity to keep corks moist and labels intact.
-To better understand the importance of these factors, see our guide on wine cellar temperature and humidity.
+If maintaining the right humidity is a challenge, a wine cellar humidifier can be a valuable addition to your setup.

 • Light: Store wine in a dark space to prevent UV damage and premature aging.